 Many thermal areas contain evidence that early people camped close to these resources.
 At Obsidian Cliff, a National Historic Landmark, volcanic glass was quarried for the manufacture of tools and ceremonial artifacts that entered a trading network extending from western Canada to the Midwest.
-(Obsidian from different lava flows can be chemically fingerprinted using X-ray fluorescence analysis [XRF].)
+(Obsidian from different lava flows can be distinguished from one another other using X-ray fluorescence